kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_rework_2022.md

 ### Access profiles target specifiers instead of filters

-Access profiles should target a list of groups for who the access profile applies to, and who recieves the access it is granting.
+Access profiles should target a list of groups for who the access profile applies to, and who receives the access it is granting.

 Alternately an access profile could target "self" so that self-update rules can still be expressed.